bocoup/jqfundamentals.com/content/ajax-deferreds/index.md

 ### Convenience methods

-If we're just making a simple request -- and if we don't care about error handling -- jQuery provides several "convenience methods" that let us use an abbreviated syntax.
+If we're just making a simple request  &mdash; and if we don't care about error handling  &mdash; jQuery provides several "convenience methods" that let us use an abbreviated syntax.
 Each of these methods takes a URL, an optional data object, and an optional callback for handling a successful request.